 Nothing you can’t do with an Android file manager, right?
 Well, Termux also includes the “link” command (ln).
 This is useful immediately — by default, Termux has you working in the directory

 /data/data/com.termux/files/home, which is not where the rest of your files are (usually /sdcard).
 But you can create a new symbolic link in this directory (e.g.

 This will allow you to quickly navigate to those files.

 Replaces: The file management commands in the base Termux install can reduce the need for separate file managers unless they have additional features.
-The ability to create links between directories can also eliminate dedicated apps such as Link Folder, and it saves you from rooting your phone to get this functionality.
+The ability to create links between directories can also eliminate dedicated apps such as Link Folder [No Longer Available], and it saves you from rooting your phone to get this functionality.

 Termux provides recent versions of both of the “main” Linux text editors: VIM (v8.0, the latest stable at the time of writing) and Emacs (v25.2, also current).
 The below images show Emacs running in the konsole terminal in Linux (top) and Termux (bottom).
 Note the similarities.

 Other editors such as the minimalist nano are also available.

 Now, Android has a lot of text editors.
 Like, a lot.
 And many of them do a very good job at saving and opening text files.
 But many do little more than that, as though they were the creator’s “test app” for Android.

 Emacs and VIM are highly capable text editors.
 Like to work in Markdown?
 Both support it quite well.
 Into the whole “distraction-free” mindset?
 It doesn’t get much more distraction free than VIM.
 Need something to take notes and provide to-dos?
 Org-mode in Emacs has you covered.
 You can even use Emacs as your file manager, screenwriting app, Trello client, music player, or to play Minesweeper.